 Skip to content

 The Sacrament of Baptism is the first Sacrament of Initiation.
-It involves ritual washing with water.
-Water is commonly known as a symbol of life and cleansing – that’s what it means in Baptism too.
+It involves ritual washing with water, commonly known as a symbol of life and cleansing.
 Water is poured over a person’s head (or the person can be immersed in water).
 This action is a symbol of washing away Original Sin, rising to new life in Christ and marks the beginning of a person’s participation in the mission of the Church.

 What is Baptism?